 Leaf, Root & Fruit are your local, edible garden specialists.
 We assist people to grow their own food.
-Based in Hawthorn East, we offer gardening services to support food production in front and backyards, veggie patches, balconies and courtyard gardens all over Melbourne.
+Based in Burwood, we offer gardening services to support food production in front and backyards, veggie patches, balconies and courtyard gardens all over Melbourne.

 Committed to reducing the impact of modern living on the environment, we actively promote a sustainable and organic approach to producing food.
 Having your own edible garden provides you with fruit, veggies and herbs that are tastier, healthier and better quality than what’s on offer at your local supermarket.
 They will be fully sustainable, cheaper and more convenient.

 At Leaf, Root & Fruit we see the importance of working with nature.
 We see edible forest gardening as the ultimate in producing, food whilst keeping in harmony with nature.
 By copying nature’s blueprint and enhancing it with useful plants and animals, we aim to create productive, edible landscapes that are as close to self-sustaining as possible.
 Our foodscape garden designs are aesthetic, practical, easy to maintain and very productive.

 We believe that everyone should have access to a productive gardening space.
 We can tailor the perfectly designed, raised veggie garden bed that allow you to garden comfortably whilst standing or sitting.
 We provide support to anyone with mobility issues to get back into the garden and rediscover their passion for gardening.

 In keeping with our belief, that everyone should be able to grow their own food, we provide ongoing support through our gardening blog and other social media platforms such as Facebook.
 We freely offer this information to inspire and support others to grow their own food.
 If you have a question about gardening, an idea, a discovery or just want to tell us about what’s going on in your garden, then please get in touch with us through email or social media and share your experiences.